mbfakourii/CarBot-Android/README.md

 # CarBot
 Car robot with socket to Android with WeMos or NodeMCU
 </br>
-he language of this program is Persian.
+the language of this program is Persian.

 ### Source Arduino
 <a href="https://github.com/mbfakourii/CarBot-Arduino">Repositorie Arduino</a>